autocore-ai/AutowareAuto/src/motion/planning/recordreplay_planner/design/recordreplay_planner-design.md

 # Purpose / Use cases

 This package provides a simple class for recording states, then playing them back as a trajectory.
-This is to be used in both simulator as well as on-site tests of the controller: One can turn on recording, start driving a trajectory, then reset vehicle position, then start replay and see what the controller does.
+This is to be used in both the simulator as well as in on-site tests of the controller: One can turn on recording, start driving a trajectory, then reset vehicle position, then start replay and see what the controller does.

 # Design